ZacharyLuz/copilot-chat-to-markdown/README.md

 Feel free to submit issues or pull requests to improve the scripts or add new features.

+When filing an issue or creating a pull request, please include:
+- A sample `chat.json` file that demonstrates the problem or use case
+- The expected vs. actual output behavior
+- Steps to reproduce the issue

+This helps with debugging and ensures fixes work correctly across different chat formats.

 ## License

 This project is licensed under the MIT License, which allows free use, modification, and distribution - see the [LICENSE](LICENSE) file for details.